Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 .. image:: ../../../_static/img/flow/how-tos/http-post-url-value.png

-After that we need to add the site script to our site design using some Powershell commands:
+After that we need to add the site script to our site design using some PowerShell commands:

 - Select the JSON again and copy it.